 Vandenberg SFB is located within the SCCAB, which includes San Luis Obispo, Santa Barbara, and Ventura counties.
 Santa Barbara County, in which the project area is located, is classified as an attainment/unclassified area for the NAAQS for all criteria pollutants, as detailed in Section 3.1, Air Quality.
 Air emissions resulting from the Proposed Action would not be anticipated to affect this classification.
 Air emissions from other projects, and especially from rocket and missile launches, would be localized and short-term in nature.
 Long-term emissions from identified projects are not anticipated to increase.
-Cumulative emissions from the Proposed Action combined with other concurrent construction projects and launch operations would be unlikely to produce significant cumulative air quality impacts, as individual projects would be subject to review and permitting approval to ensure construction and operational air emissions remain within applicable limits and do not violate any local or regional air quality plans.
+Cumulative emissions from the Proposed Action would be unlikely to produce significant cumulative air quality impacts, as individual projects would be subject to review and permitting approval to ensure construction and operational air emissions remain within applicable limits and do not violate any local or regional air quality plans.